1st Hum Awards

 The events were hosted by Mikaal Zulfiqar, Mahira Khan, Vasay Chaudhry.
-During the ceremony, additional Honorary Awards were presented by host Bushra Ansari.

 Shehr-e-Zaat won three awards including Best Drama Serial for Momina Duraid, Abdullah Kadwani & Asad Qureshi.
 Mere Qatil Mere Dildar won two awards, including Best Supporting Actress for Shagufta Ejaz.
 Sanjha won two awards including Best Director for Farooq Rind.
 Humsafar also won two awards.
 Mahira Khan won the Best Actress award for her role in Shehr-e-Zaat.
 Noman Ejaz won Best Actor for portraying the promising character in Bari Aapa.

 Winners and nominees

 The nominees for public voting were announced on 20 February, 2013, and the rest of the categories were announced on 12 March 2013, through the official website of HUM TV and by Mikaal Zulfiqar Host of 1st Annual Hum Awards, and actress Mahira Khan.
 Seven categories were set to be open for voting by viewers.